LESFMIP-sprint/sprint-info/docs/highlights.md

 ## January 2025

-If you have any plots you would like to see featured on this page or present during a highlights session please post a message to the #sprint-highlights slack channel.
+If you have any plots you would like to see featured on this page or present during a highlights session please post a message to the [#sprint-highlights](https://canariworkspace.slack.com/archives/C06N0TGESJD/p1737646626614279) channel!
+We'll then add them here at the end of the day. slack channel.

 Updates begin January 27, 2025!